Supporting and Enhancing Existing Amtrak Downeaster Service

 NNEPRA managed for MaineDOT a Service Plan for commuter rail service between L/A and Portland which identified ridership potential, outlined corridor options and estimated costs.
-Next steps include an economic evaluation to explore how investment in rail service could benefit the region and is under consideration of the MaineDOT.
+MaineDOT completed an economic evaluation study in in 2023.
+More details can be found here.

 Portland-Westbrook Rail Shuttle Feasibility Study